Quasi-adiabatic thermal ensemble preparation in the thermodynamic limit: Derivation of Eq. ( )

 \section{Derivation of Eq.~(\ref{eq:bound})}

-We derive Eq.~(\ref{eq:bound}) by extending the zero-temperature result in~\cite{mbeng2019quantum} to finite temperatures.
-Since the specific relative entropy is related to the energy density difference, we evaluate the local energy associated with sites~$j$ and~$j+1$:
+We derive Eq.~(\ref{eq:bound}) by extending the zero-temperature result of~\cite{mbeng2019quantum} to finite temperatures.
+Since the specific relative entropy can be expressed in terms of the free-energy density difference, and the entropy contribution vanishes when $\{\phi_j\}$ is set according to Eq.~(\ref{eq:condition}), it suffices to evaluate the local energy associated with the sites between $(j-1)n_p+1$ and~$jn_p$: